-Bisexuality is one of 4 sexual orientation patterns and describes anyone whose attractions are not limited to one sex.
-The concept of sexual orientation was invented by the pioneers of the LGBT rights movement, all the way back in the 1860s, in their fight to decriminalize homosexual behavior.
-Sexual orientation terms use scientific language to describe the relationship between a person’s perceived reproductive sex and the sex(es) to which they are attracted.
+Bisexuality is one of three sexual orientation patterns and describes anyone whose attractions are not limited to one sex.
+The concept of sexual orientation was invented by the pioneers of the LGBT rights movement in the 1860s in their fight to decriminalize homosexual behavior.
+Sexual orientation terms use scientific language to describe the relationship between a person’s sex and the sex(es) to which they are attracted.

 Bisexuality describes a person with both homosexual (lit. same sex) and heterosexual (lit. different sex) attractions.
 It is an open and inclusive word that describes a diverse group of people with a wide variety of experiences around same-sex and different-sex attractions.
-As a scientific term, bisexual is not just an identity label; it also describes behaviors and attractions.
+Bisexual is not just an identity label; it is a scientific term that describes behaviors and attractions.